UPPS 01.04.41 - Reporting Abuse of Minors and Training Policy

 is a day camp or a camp where the minor temporarily resides in on-campus housing.

-includes any camp that primarily operates during any portion of the day between 7:00 am and 10:00 pm.
+Day Camp – any camp that primarily operates during any portion of the day between 7 a.m. and 10 p.m.

-is any person, whether employed, an independent contractor, or volunteer who has direct contact with a minor.
-Examples of designated individuals include, but are not limited to, faculty, staff, student workers (student assistants including work-study), graduate, teaching or research assistants, volunteers, and contracted employees.
+Designated Individual – any person, whether employed, an independent contractor, or volunteer who has direct contact with a minor.
+Examples of designated individuals include, but are not limited to, faculty, staff, student workers (student assistants including work-study), graduate, teaching or research assistants, volunteers, contracted employees, and anyone affiliated with third-party vendors providing camps on campus.

-includes in-person visits, physical touching, talking on the phone or sending messages, written communication such as letters or notes, or taking any action which furthers a relationship such as buying presents.
+Direct Contact with a Minor – includes in-person visits, physical touching, talking on the phone or sending messages, written communication such as letters or notes, online instructions and activities, or taking any action which furthers a relationship, such as buying presents.
 It excludes an individual who is a student enrolled at the institution or a faculty or staff member whose contact with a minor is limited to a single class or short duration.

 placing a minor in or failing to remove a minor from a situation that a reasonable person would realize requires judgment or actions beyond the minor’s level of maturity, physical condition, or mental abilities and that results in bodily injury or a substantial risk of immediate harm to the minor;